 The pastors and elders of Grace Community Church stated that they “respectfully inform our civic leaders that they have exceeded their legitimate jurisdiction, and faithfulness to Christ prohibits us from observing the restrictions they want to impose on our corporate worship services.”

-Pastor Henry Tam, lead pastor of San Francisco Bible Church, whose assistant pastors interned at Grace Community Church, expressed in a Google Hangout weekly fellowship meeting called “Pray with Pastors” on July 29 that he was concerned.
+Pastor Henry Tam, lead pastor of San Francisco Bible Church, whose assistant pastors interned at Grace Community Church, expressed in a Google Hangout weekly fellowship meeting called “Pray with Pastors” on the Wednesday morning of July 29 that he was concerned.
 The decision made by the Grace Community Church created a lot of discussion among “independent churches following and looking” to Pastor MacArthur for leadership, Pastor Tam stated.
 He expressed the need to be mindful and faithful in responding to the situation, whether it be resuming online services or following Grace Church’s decision.

 On July 6, a small group protested at San Francisco City Hall against the shutdown of in-door services.
 CBS 5 San Francisco claimed that multiple churches under the Roman Catholic Archdiocese of San Francisco violated the health order.

 Grocery clerk Patty Rhea argued that churches should have the same rights as essential institutions that have far less strict limitations due to measures aimed at “flattening the curve.”